leafOfTree/WindowTabs/README.md

 <a href="https://github.com/leafOfTree/WindowTabs/releases">![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/leafoftree/windowtabs/total)</a>

-You can compile the `exe` file as below, or download my prebuilt files from the [releases](https://github.com/leafOfTree/WindowTabs/releases) page.
+You can download my prebuilt files from the [releases](https://github.com/leafOfTree/WindowTabs/releases) page.
+You can also compile the `exe` file as below,

 ## Usage